aleskunder/topology_loop_caller/README.md

 # Dependencies
 * Python >= 3.8
-* Julia, Eirene library
+* Julia

 All required Python packages are listed in the requirements.txt file located in the repository.
+All required Julia packages are listed in the julia_requirements.txt file located in the repository.

 # Usage examples
 Jupyter Notebooks with the pipeline example are located in example_notebooks folder.